John-Anthony-L/gemini-video-verticalization-/README.md

      ```

 ## Google Cloud configuration
-This project uses two Google Cloud services:
+This project uses one Google Cloud service:
 - Vertex AI (Gemini) for video analysis (crop data)
-- Optional: Video Intelligence API for transcription (used by `audio-subitiltes.py` and described in `TRANSCRIPTION_SETUP.md`)

 ### Enable required APIs
 Run the following once for your project: